Virginia EBT Customer Service: How to Get Help & Common Issues

 Lost, Stolen, or Damaged EBT Card

-• Call the Virginia EBT Client Customer Service Helpdesk at 1-866-281-2448.
-When prompted for your card number, ignore it and press 2 to report the card issue.
+Call the EBT Client Customer Service Helpdesk at 1-866-281-2448.

 Forgotten or Locked PIN

-• Dial 1-866-281-2448 and follow the menu prompts to change or reset your PIN.
+Dial 1-866-281-2448 and choose the menu option for changing your PIN.

-Card Declined or Not Working at Checkout
+Card Declined at Checkout

-Missing, Delayed, or Incorrect Benefit Balance
+Missing or Incorrect Benefit Balance

 Manage Your EBT Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and others.
-To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at popular stores like Target, Walmart, Kroger, Costco, Whole Foods, and Trader Joe's.

 Download Benny to take control of your spending and get more out of your EBT benefits.